 Fourth approach: Lists.

-Look at this list of internship programs that BCCB students have applied to and/or that have expressed special interest in hosting Jacobs students; and also look at this list of institutes that have no internship programs but would still like applications from Jacobs students.
+Look at this list of internship programs that BCCB students have applied to and/or that have expressed special interest in hosting Jacobs students.
+It's quite old but probably still valid…

 Fifth approach: Internship databases.